-In VBA we can use JOIN function to combine values.
+In VBA, we can use the JOIN function to combine values.
 First, look at VBA JOIN function syntax.

 - The delimiter is nothing but what is the separator between each array value, in this case, space character.

 The below code will show the example of the same.

 Sub Concatenate_Example2() Dim MyValues As Variant Dim Full_Name As String MyValues = Array("Sachin", "Tendulkar") Full_Name = Join(MyValues, " ") MsgBox Full_Name End Sub

 This has been a guide to VBA Concatenate.
-Here we learned how to use VBA Concatenate Function using the Join function along with some practical examples and downloadable excel template.
+Here we learned how to use VBA Concatenate Function using the Join function along with some practical examples and a downloadable excel template.
 Below are some useful excel articles related to VBA –